CombustionToolbox/combustion_pytoolbox/README.md

 The code can compute the equilibrium composition by minimization of the Gibbs–Helmholtz free energy or using a using equilibrium constants (segregated method), and employs NASA’s 9-coefficient polynomial fits to evaluate the thermodynamic properties.
 Results computed with **Combustion PyToolbox** have been validated against, and are in good agreement with, NASA’s Chemical Equilibrium with Applications (CEA) program and CANTERA.

+`This project is also part of my PhD`

 ## Installing

 ## Example